Welcome to the Gofer documentation! This documentation is a reference for all available features and options of Gofer.

 - To kick the tires visit: Getting Started

 - To read more about Gofer's Feature set visit: Features

 - To understand the why of Gofer visit: Philosophy

 Gofer: Run short-lived jobs easily.

-- Test and run your pipelines locally; No more "commit it and see" testing.
+- Local Testing: Validate and run your pipelines locally, eliminating the guesswork of "commit and see" testing.

 If you want to fully dive into Gofer, check out the documentation site!

 Extended installation information is available through the documentation site.

 You'll need to install protoc and its associated golang/grpc modules first

 git clone https://github.com/clintjedwards/gofer && cd gofer